tharrisoc/burger/README.md

 The Application error mentioned in Update 2 has been fixed.
 The script no longer crashes on startup, and is able to retrieve rows from the burgers table.
 However, the problem regarding the image and css files persists.

+### Update 4

+Insertion of newly-purchased, unconsumed burgers into the `burgers` table when the Submit button is clicked is now working.